Design & Technology

 GCSE Design and Technology prepares pupils to participate confidently and successfully in an increasingly technological world.

-Taught by a specialist teacher, boys gain awareness of wider influences on Design and Technology including historical, social, cultural, environmental and economic factors, while also working creatively when designing and making and apply technical and practical expertise.
+Taught by a specialist teacher, pupils gain awareness of wider influences on Design and Technology including historical, social, cultural, environmental and economic factors, while also working creatively when designing and making and apply technical and practical expertise.

 Pupils study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 They also have opportunity to study specialist technical principles in greater depth and apply previously acquired engineering principles and craft skills.